twallema/pySODM/docs/quickstart.md

         return dS, dI, dR
 ```

 After defining our model, we'll initialize it by defining two dictionarys: 1) A dictionary containing the initial states of the model.
 2) A dictionary containing the values of all model parameters.
-Note that we don't need to define the number of recovered individuals.
-All undefined states are automatically filled with zeros.
+Note that we don't need to define the number of recovered individuals, undefined states are automatically filled with zeros.

 ```
 model = ODE_SIR(states=init_states={'S': 1000, 'I': 1}, parameters={'beta': 0.35, 'gamma': 5})
 ```

 Initializing the model starts a series of input checks on the initial states, parameters and the model class which should prevent the most common mistakes.
 We can then easily simulate the model using the `sim()` method of the `ODEModel` class.
+In the example below, dates are used as coordinates of the time axis.

 ```
 # Extract start- and enddate of dataset